rugbyprof/4443-Swift-Programming/Test-02.md

 >    Print out the table in a matrix like fashion, each number formatted to a
     width of 4 (The numbers are right-aligned and strip out leading/trailing spaces on each line).
-The first 3 line will look like:
+The first 3 lines will look like:

 ```
     1   2   3   4   5   6   7   8   9  10  11  12